2020 city contest becomes ‘least-ugly parade'

 | BUENOS AIRES

-All three cities are wrestling different demons which, in another contest and another time, would likely rule them out of winning the honor to stage the Games.
+All three cities are wrestling different demons which, in another contest and another time, would likely rule them out of winning the honour to stage the Games.

 But in Buenos Aires on Saturday, the some 100 members of the International Olympic Committee must choose the least worst option and trust the winning city can deliver on their promises.